Old Bay Seasoning: Usage

-Early in its history, the Subway sandwich shop used Old Bay when mixing their seafood and crab salad.
+Early in its history, Subway used Old Bay when mixing their seafood and crab salad.
 Many local Subway shops still have Old Bay for use on sandwiches.
 Convenience store chain Sheetz also offers Old Bay as an option in its delis due to their large presence in the Mid-Atlantic region, including areas beyond Old Bay's traditional territory.

-Old Bay is also occasionally used around the Chesapeake Bay region as an ingredient in Bloody Marys, and even in places as far south as The Breakers Hotel in Palm Beach, Florida.
+Old Bay is also occasionally used as an ingredient in Bloody Marys.
 Some bars in the Baltimore region also often sell what is known as a 'Crabby Bo', which is National Bohemian beer where the lip of the glass or mug being used is moistened and dipped into a container of Old Bay seasoning.
-In 2014, the Maryland-based brewery Flying Dog created an Old Bay-inspired summer ale named Dead Rise to celebrate the seasoning's 75th anniversary.
-In 2022, McCormick collaborated with George's Beverage Company to produce Old Bay flavored vodka.
+In 2014, Frederick, Maryland-based brewery Flying Dog created an Old Bay-inspired summer ale named Dead Rise to celebrate the seasoning's 75th anniversary.
+In 2022, McCormick collaborated with George's Beverage Company to produce Old Bay vodka.

-In 2020, McCormick created Old Bay Hot Sauce in advance of the Super Bowl, which initially sold out within 30 minutes of its launch and caused the Old Bay website to crash temporarily.
+In 2020, McCormick created Old Bay Hot Sauce in advance of Super Bowl LIV, which initially sold out within 30 minutes of its launch and caused the Old Bay website to crash temporarily.
 Some customers resold the 10 USoz bottles, retailing for $3.49, online for between $50 and $200.
-In 2022, the company collaborated with Pepperidge Farm to produce Old Bay-flavored Goldfish crackers.
-The crackers sold out online within nine hours.
+In 2022, the company collaborated with Pepperidge Farm to produce Old Bay-flavored Goldfish crackers, which initially sold out online within nine hours.